 over the waveform is the "adaptive" characteristic of synergic pulsed

-1980 picture is a slo motion shot of regular, spatter free MIG transfer in the
+1980 picture is a slow motion shot of regular, "spatter free" MIG transfer in the

 really believe that all the electronic sophistication mentioned is necessary for

-controlled weld metal transfer from the MIG wire tip to the weld?
+controlled drop - stream weld metal transfer from the MIG wire tip to the weld?

 any low cost MIG power source, built in the last 40 years, set it with spray parameters